HLS Monitoring API Overview

 The segment specified by the media playlist could not be downloaded

-The resolution specified in the Master playlist does not match stream resolution
+The parameter specified in the Master playlist does not match the stream's characteristics

 Could not download the playlist